-SD Depository's primary storage location in on our premises at the border of Ohio and Michigan.
-SD Depository also offers locations in New York, Florida, California and the Cayman Islands.
-Please note, storing metals at these locations may be offered at separate pricing.
+SD Depository's primary storage location is on our premises at the border of Ohio and Michigan.
+SD Depository can also offer storage in the Cayman Islands but please note that storing metals at this location may be offered at separate pricing.

 The Doc’s Satisfaction Guarantee